 That higher buffer capacity means that the D7200 can shoot 18 consecutive RAW 14-bit lossless images, 27 12-bit compressed images, or 100 JPEG images.
-The camera can also shoot 6 fps continuously or 7fps in 1.3x crop mode.
-The camera has a 51-point autofocus system and integrated WiFi and NFC.
+This is a significant improvement for photographers who need to capture fast-moving subjects without missing a moment.
+The camera can also shoot 6 fps continuously or 7fps in 1.3x crop mode, making it ideal for sports and wildlife photography.
+The 51-point autofocus system ensures that subjects are tracked accurately and quickly, even in challenging lighting conditions.

 SOURCE: Nikon